 TJMAX is maximum junction temperature (°C).TAMAX is maximum ambient temperature (°C).

-There are additional power losses in the regulator circuit due to the inductor AC and DC losses, the catch diode and PCB trace resistance impacting the overall efficiency of the regulator.
+There will be additional power losses in the regulator circuit due to the inductor ac and dc losses, the catch diode and PCB trace resistance impacting the overall efficiency of the regulator.

 8.2.3 Application Curves